dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/dynamodb-notes.md

 Provisioned Throughput Consumption	Every global secondary index has its own provisioned throughput settings for read and write activity.
 Queries or scans on a global secondary index consume capacity units from the index, not from the base table.
 The same holds true for global secondary index updates due to table writes.
 A global secondary index associated with global tables consumes write capacity units.
 Queries or scans on a local secondary index consume read capacity units from the base table.
 When you write to a table its local secondary indexes are also updated, and these updates consume write capacity units from the base table.
 A local secondary index associated with global tables consumes replicated write capacity units.
 Projected Attributes	With global secondary index queries or scans, you can only request the attributes that are projected into the index.
 DynamoDB does not fetch any attributes from the table.
 If you query or scan a local secondary index, you can request attributes that are not projected in to the index.
 DynamoDB automatically fetches those attributes from the table.

+### Projection Expressions

+To read data from a table, you use operations such as GetItem, Query, or Scan.
+Amazon DynamoDB returns all the item attributes by default.
+To get only some, rather than all of the attributes, use a projection expression.

+A projection expression is a string that identifies the attributes that you want.
+To retrieve a single attribute, specify its name.
+For multiple attributes, the names must be comma-separated.

+aws dynamodb get-item \
+    --table-name ProductCatalog \
+    --key file://key.json \
+    --projection-expression "Description, RelatedItems[0], ProductReviews.FiveStar"

 ####   Read/write capacity mode

 Amazon DynamoDB has two read/write capacity modes for processing reads and writes on your tables: